One-off: generate Taskfile snippets

 Typical Workflow

-task-plus wt start --task=add-login— creates a worktree and opens VS Code in it- In the VS Code terminal:
+task-plus wt start add-login— creates a worktree and opens VS Code in it- In the VS Code terminal:

-task-plus claude— checks you're in a worktree with sandbox enabled, then runsclaude --dangerously-skip-permissions - Work interactively with Claude in the sandboxed worktree
+task-plus claude— verifies worktree sandbox is active (restricts access to ~/.ssh, ~/.aws, etc.), then runsclaude --dangerously-skip-permissions - Work interactively with Claude in the sandboxed worktree

-task-plus wt review --task=add-login— review the difftask-plus wt merge --task=add-login— merge and clean up
+task-plus wt review add-login— review the difftask-plus wt merge add-login— merge and clean up

 For headless/automated use, wt agent registers with the dashboard instead.